Remember Jesus Christ, raised from the dead….This is my gospel….

 Colson said that when he is challenged about Christianity’s historicity, he answers that the apostles and at least 500 others gave eyewitness accounts of seeing the Son of God physically raised from the tomb.
-By the Holy’s Spirit’s power, this Bible truth convinced Colson to become Jesus’ follower.
+By the Holy Spirit’s power, this Bible truth convinced Colson to become Jesus’ follower.
 The eyewitnesses touched Christ’s resurrected body, talked and ate with Him, and spent forty days with Christ after the first Easter Sunday.
-Bible truth persuaded Colson, but skeptics claim it was a conspiracy or scam.
+Bible truth, in the hands of the Holy Spirit, persuaded Colson, but skeptics claim it was a conspiracy or scam.

 Colson’s story reminds me of Albert Henry Ross (1881–1950), better known by his pen name Frank Morison.
 Morison doubted Jesus’ resurrection and set out to analyze the historical record and prove that it was a myth.
-From his research, Morison was convinced of the validity of Christ’s resurrection, and he documented his long chain of evidence in his book, Who Moved the Stone?
+Morison’s plan backfired.
+His research convinced him of the validity of Christ’s resurrection, and he documented his long chain of evidence in his book, Who Moved the Stone?
 (1930).
-Many people have become Christians through reading Morison’s book, including Lee Strobel the former athiest and investigative journalist.1
+Many people have become Christians through reading Morison’s book, including Lee Strobel the former atheist and investigative journalist.1

 In The Wall Street Journal (3-30-18), George Weigel wrote “The Easter Effect and How it Changed the World.”
 He says, “There is no accounting for the rise of Christianity without weighing the revolutionary effect on those nobodies of what they called ‘the Resurrection.’
 They encountered Christ whom they embraced as the Risen Lord, whom they first knew as the itinerant Jewish rabbi, Jesus of Nazareth, who died an agonizing and shameful death on a Roman cross outside Jerusalem….Because Jesus was raised from the dead, as they worked that out, their thinking about a lot of things changed profoundly.”

-Weigel lists positive outcomes brought to the ancient world through Christianity: A new dignity given to woman in contrast to the Greco-Roman culture; self-denying healthcare provided to plague sufferers; focus on family health and growth; change in the worship day from the Sabbath (Saturday) to Sunday; willingness to embrace death as martyrs, knowing that death did not have the final word; living as if they knew the outcome of history itself, because they did!2
+Weigel lists positive outcomes brought to the ancient world through Christianity: A new dignity given to women in contrast to the Greco-Roman culture; self-denying healthcare provided to plague sufferers; focus on family health and growth; change in the worship day from the Sabbath (Saturday) to the Lord’s Day (Sunday); willingness to embrace death as martyrs, knowing that death did not have the final word; living as if they knew the outcome of history itself, because they did!2